MaiFlava1/Terms-of-service/README.md

 - **Permission Requests:**\
   If you wish to use the content in ways that fall outside these restrictions, please contact the author directly to request permission.

-- **Individual Project Licenses:**\
+- **Individual Project Restrictions:**\
-  If a specific project includes its own license, that project will follow the terms of its individual license in addition to this TOS.
+  If a specific project includes its own Restrictions, that project will follow the terms of its individual Restrictions in addition to this TOS.

 ---